Vailuluʻu: Biology

 Various bacteria live on Vailuluʻu, including in microbial mats on basalts, which are related to bacteria from Tangaroa Seamount in the Kermadec Ridge, Kamaʻehuakanaloa Seamount in Hawaii and in the East Pacific Rise.
 A number of mostly pigmented yeasts and other fungi have been identified in deposits from the Nafanua Cone and in iron mats and might play important roles in the ecosystems of Vailuluʻu.

 Microbial mats with thicknesses of 2–4 cm (though possibly thicker in depressions) have been found at Vailuluʻu; they often contain iron hydroxide/iron oxide deposits.
 The widespread production of siderophores by microorganisms may not only serve to make iron available to them but also to reduce the trapping of the organisms within iron oxides.

 Sulfur, manganese and iron may serve as electron donors in organism metabolism at Vailuluʻu; hydrogen sulfide, iron, manganese and methane-oxidizing Gammaproteobacteria have been encountered.

 Demosponges have been observed in breaches of the crater rim and presumably rely on incoming nutrient-rich water from the ocean, while crinoids, gorgonians, ophiuroids and sponges have been found on the western rift zone of Vailuluʻu.
 In non-hydrothermal areas, echinoderms, octocorals and sponges dominate the surfaces, and crabs, eels, octocorals and octopuses have been observed in the summit areas.
-Other animals include anemones and hydroids on older rocks.
+Other animals include sea anemones and hydroids on older rocks.
 The eel populations have given that part of the volcano the nickname "Eel City"; the eels subsist on food species transported by ocean currents, such as crustaceans.

 There are differences between the animal fauna in various parts of the volcano.
 For example, the oxygenated waters and availability of shrimp as food source attract eels to the summit of Nafanua, while the crater floor displays a high animal mortality and is called the "moat of death"; polychaetes feeding on dead fish have been found on the crater floor.
 This is due to the very low availability of oxygen for respiration at the crater floor, unlike at the summit of Nafanua cone.